Stacktical/stacktical.github.io/_posts/2021-03-25-stacktical-dsla-protocol-mainnet-deep-dive-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi.md

 ### SLA Verification Token Burn

 To align the DSLA token supply with the usage of the DSLA Protocol, DSLA token are burned like fuel, everytime a SLA contract is verified.
-Starting from our mainnet launch, the 7B supply of DSLA tokens will decrease over time, as service stakeholders trade third-party risk on the marketplace.
+Starting from our mainnet launch, the 7B supply of DSLA tokens will decrease over time, as service stakeholders transfer third-party risk on the marketplace.

 ### Developer Tools